My Achy, Breaky Heart by Billy Ray Cyrus.

 This poor blog has been languishing for a while now, unattended and seemingly abandoned.
 Even some readers have noticed!
 The reasons owe less to my habitual dilatory nature, but rather more to recent events.
 A blog devoted mainly to travel finds its raison d’être called into question after a couple of months spent rooted to an armchair with only hospital trips and visits to the GP as light relief.

 A ‘significant’ heart attack – aren’t all heart attacks ‘significant?’ – is the culprit.
 A tad more serious than a stubbed toe, my excuse last time I was this inactive.

 Even so, after weeks and weeks of blood tests, scans, trailing wires and bleeping machines, the remedies have so far been the greatest inconvenience.
-Beta blockers, blood thinners, various examples of chemically induced ‘downers,’ all conspire to induce a zombie state.
-The new regime is working.
+Beta blockers, blood thinners, various examples of chemically induced ‘downers,’ all conspired to induce a zombie state.
+The new regime is working though.
 Blood pressure is practically at minus levels and I have the resting heart rate of an Olympic athlete, without the accompanying fitness.

-Going out requires a prodigious act of will, even getting out of the chair requires careful planning, but life must go on, so we go out.
-We don’t go far, at times I am forbidden to drive anyway, but with Marigold taking the wheel we visit a couple of nearby hotels for morning coffee.
+In those early weeks, going out required a prodigious act of will, even getting out of the chair required careful planning, but life must go on, so we go out.
+We don’t go far, at times I was forbidden to drive anyway, but with Marigold taking the wheel we visit a couple of nearby hotels for morning coffee.